top of page

 There are two camps.
 "Purebred" are the only ones who should be intentionally bred (and pure breeding has many rules and regulations to make it worth the cost).

-But, where do all these animals come from in the first place?
+Where do all these animals come from in the first place?

-Selfish and irresponsible people include Back-Yard-Breeders, For-Profit-Only-Breeders, and - the worst of the worst, Puppy and Kitty Mills.
+• Selfish and irresponsible people include Back-Yard-Breeders, For-Profit-Only-Breeders, and - the worst of the worst, Puppy and Kitty Mills.

-Many back-yard and for-profit-only breeders have pedigreed and registered animals, but those animals are likely to have forged or false pedigrees or the papers may not even be for the animals being bred.
+Many backyard and for-profit-only breeders have pedigreed and registered animals, but those animals are likely to have forged or false pedigrees, or the papers may not even be for the animals being bred.

 Our choices are:

-Spending thousands on presumably responsibly bred purebreds,
+• Spending thousands on presumably responsibly bred purebreds

-Going to a shelter and 'rescuing' one.
+• Going to a shelter to 'rescue' one.

 Here's a thought.